Art for all communities

 NBC Chairman Ken Fergeson believes art is vital to communities and makes all communities vital.
 The bank supports artists and champions arts accessibility in a commitment to improve the quality of life for all Oklahomans.
 In 2003, the bank began the NBC Artist Series and annually commissions a piece from an Oklahoma artist.
 The commissioned piece travels to each location and is also reproduced as posters available to customers for free.
 The bank has commissioned public sculptures throughout the state and operates the Wigwam Gallery.
 Located adjacent to the Altus location, the gallery hosts exhibitions and is open to the public.

-NEW!
 Statewide traveling exhibit from OVAC lands in Altus at The Wigwam Gallery

 Media release Jan.
 17, 2022